DataTalksClub/data-engineering-zoomcamp/cohorts/2024/workshops/dlt.md

 - You can deep dive into building more complex pipelines by following the guides:
     - https://dlthub.com/docs/walkthroughs
     - https://dlthub.com/docs/build-a-pipeline-tutorial
+- You can join our [Slack community](https://dlthub.com/community) and engage with us there.
 ## Homework

 The linked colab offers a few exercises to practice what you learned today.